Moxinilian/derum/README.md

 # derum

-Differentiable electronic music synthesizer for use within TensorFlow.
+Differentiable electronic music synthesizer for use with TensorFlow.

 This project is currently in development and is not complete yet.